 Largest Course Launch in AP History

 The launch of AP Computer Science Principles was the largest course launch in AP’s 60-year history.
-Over 2,500 schools offered the course and over 45,000 students took the AP CSP end-of-course exam in May 2017.
+More than 2,500 schools offered the course and more than 50,000 students took the AP CSP end-of-course exam in May 2017.

 AP Computer Science Principles introduces students to the foundational concepts of the field and challenges them to explore how computing and technology can impact the world.